srajagopal/DevJam/Appendix/Appendix 5 - Building APIs using Node.js/README.md

     c.
 Go to the ‘Trace’ tab and start a trace session by clicking the ‘Start Trace Session’ button

     d.
-Use Postman to test the ‘/GET mashup’ request with the following query parameters combinations and review the results being returned
+Use Postman to test the ‘/GET nodeapp’ request with the following query parameters combinations and review the results being returned